MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

 - **Compliance data administrator**: Has read-only permissions, can create and modify file policies, allow file governance actions, and view all discovery reports.
 Can't access Security recommendations for cloud platforms.

 > [!NOTE]
-> As of 30 Aug 2022 the users who were assigned as an AAD “Security Reader” role won't be able to manage the Microsoft Defender for Cloud Apps alerts.
-To continue to manage alerts, the users’ role should be updated to an AAD “Security Operator”
+> As of August 30 2022, users who were assigned an Azure AD **Security Reader** role won't be able to manage the Microsoft Defender for Cloud Apps alerts.
+To continue to manage alerts, the user's role should be updated to an Azure AD **Security Operator**.

 - **Security operator and Security reader**: Have read-only permissions and can manage alerts.
 These admins are restricted from doing the following actions: